-- Build basic animal knowledge.
-There are plenty of activities that can continue to encourage your child’s love of wildlife and build their knowledge.
-In fact that’s the reason Wildlife Fun 4 Kids was developed.
-Have a look around this site, there are plenty of great hands-on investigations or wildlife activities you can start doing with your child at home and out and about.
+Have a look around this site -I’ve got a tonne of great hands-on investigations or wildlife activities you can start doing with your child at home and out and about.

-- Encourage Zoo keeper for a day programs.
-At this age, it should be all about fun.
-Zoo keeper for a day programs are a great way for children to gain more experiences with wildlife.
+At this age, it should be all about engaging, hands-on activities.
+Zookeeper for a day programs are a great way for children to gain more experience with wildlife.

-- Become wildlife carers.
-It’s important to remember, as the parent, you will be the primary carer of the animals you take care of and it can be quite demanding on your time (and your sleep!).
-Your child can help you when you feel it’s safe for both child and animal.
-By caring for sick, injured or orphaned animal, you will be modelling wildlife handling skills, teaching children about the needs of animals and reminding your child that wildlife aren’t pets and can’t be cuddled and petted all the time.
+By caring for sick, injured, or orphaned animals, you will be modeling wildlife handling skills, teaching children about the needs of animals, and reminding your child that wildlife are not pets and can’t be cuddled and petted all the time.

 Although most wildlife and animal careers will require experienced and academically qualified staff, you can improve your chances by gaining skills in the area.
 The following can be a big help:

 Encourage your teenager to get their license as soon as possible.
 This is usually a prerequisite in most zoos and wildlife organisations.

 Working with animals has its risks and any attraction dealing with animals and the public together need plenty of first-aid trained people on site.

 Zoos and animal institutions have to pay to train their own staff; this is costly in both time and money.
 If your teenager already has their certificate, potential employers may look more favorably upon them.

 Become computer literate